tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/操作指南/备份与回档/备份数据_intl_en.md

 >- Manual backup is supported only for full backup.
 >- Manual backups can be manually deleted from the backup list in the console.
 You can delete manual backups that are no longer in use to free up space.
 Manual backups can be retained permanently as long as they are not deleted.
 >
-1. Log in to the [TDSQL-C console](https://console.cloud.tencent.com/cynosdb) and click a cluster name in the cluster list to enter the cluster management page.
+1. Log in to the [TDSQL-C for MySQL console](https://console.cloud.tencent.com/cynosdb) and click a cluster name in the cluster list to enter the cluster management page.
 2. On the cluster management page, select the **Backup Management** tab and click **Manual Backups**.
 3. In the pop-up window, select the backup mode and objects and click **OK**.